 You might disable IP risk scoring if you have orders or transactions coming in from a call center or agent that is making repeated transactions on behalf of end customers.
 In this situation, the agent's IP address would be submitting a large volume of transactions, with data representing a large number of customers from many different geographic regions.
 A single IP being used to conduct transactions from many locations in a short period of time is one indicator of high risk, so the minFraud services might flag the agent's IP address for irregular behavior, and raise the risk score on any transactions that the agent submits, resulting in a high number of false positives.

 In this case, the IP address of the transaction is not really part of the transaction data.
-One option would be to submit these transactions without an IP address.
+The preferred option would be to submit these transactions without an IP address input, because in this case the IP address is not actually associated with the transactor.
 Learn more about passing inputs to minFraud.

 However, you may not be able to set up a different integration for use by your call center or customer service agents.
 If your integration method doesn't allow you to avoid passing an IP address for your call center, you can disable the IP risk scoring for the IP addresses of your call center.